lissiyas/flask-blog-app/README.md

 # lbog

-this is a python web application done in Flask frame work
+This is a python web application done in Flask framework

+where users can post their blogs